ppannuto/patpannuto.com/classes/2022/fall/wireless-iot/lab2/lab2.md

 For this step, we will be working with the example `zephyr/samples/bluetooth/ibeacon`.
 Flash the example onto your nrf52840DK board, and then observe the advertisement beacons using your nrf dongle + Wireshark.

+>__Note__ : Here is a useful link to understand the structure of iBeacon packets: [Understanding the different types of BLE Beacons](https://os.mbed.com/blog/entry/BLE-Beacons-URIBeacon-AltBeacons-iBeacon/)
 ---